Learning a new craft can seem pretty daunting if you’ve never done it before.

 Our only complaint is that we keep having to buy more solar printing paper now as the whole family loves making these in their spare time.

-You don’t need an art degree to enjoy crafts and all of these kits are easy enough for anyone to get the hang of.
+You don’t need an art degree to enjoy crafts and all of these kits are easy enough for anyone to get the hang of quickly.

 Nicholas Barang has lived in Asia for nearly 15 years.
 He makes his living as a writer, marketer, and blogger.
 His passions include photography, reading and Heavy Metal.
 He’s the co-founder of Nomad Talk.